 All applicants to graduate study at Berkeley Social Welfare are automatically considered for all available awards during the admissions review process.
 To ensure consideration for all possible awards, all applicants to graduate study should complete the "Economic Background" section of the online Graduate and Professional Application for Admission.

-To be considered for the Child Welfare Scholars Program or the Latinx Center of Excellence Stipend-based Training Program, applicants should submit required supplemental materials to their online admissions applications per the MSW Admissions Application Instructions.
+To be considered for the Child Welfare Scholars Program, applicants should submit required supplemental materials to their online admissions applications per the MSW Admissions Application Instructions.